 2. Pollution of Restaurant Water Systems.
 Dangerous water can get into your restaurant’s drinking water sources and beverage systems, sinks and kitchen areas – anywhere there are water lines cross-connected to a potable water system.
 This is a more direct threat to your customers and staff, especially when backflow impurities go undetected and people become sick.
 That’s why each “cross-connection” point is required by law to have a backflow device and undergo an annual inspection.

 Restaurants’ potential cross-connections that require a backflow prevention device:

 - Ice makers

 - Irrigation Systems

-When you run a busy restaurant, there a few general indicators of a broken backflow preventer you need to watch for, including cloudy, muddy, or strange looking/smelling/tasting water, as well as backflow preventer leaking.
+When you run a busy restaurant, there a few general indicators of a broken backflow preventer you need to watch for, including cloudy, muddy, or strange looking/smelling/tasting water, as well as your water backflow preventer leaking.
 Also, less water pressure and/or an illness outbreak can be an indication there is a backflow prevention problem.